18F/partnership-playbook/pages/5-user-centered-design.md

 - When is the last time you spoke to your users?
 Family and friends don’t count.
 - Which users are the priority?
 (They all can’t be the priority.)
 - Can you recruit three users for us to speak with before our first workshop?
-- Will you allow the project solution to change as we learn from users?
+- Will you allow the project solution to change as you learn from users?